Royal-Navy/design-system/packages/docs-site/src/library/pages/components/dialog.md

 1. **Container**.
 This wraps the entire component, adding a z-index to ensure the Dialog stacks above the entire app.
 This Container also serves as a backdrop that covers the application with a dark, transparent background.
 This draws focus to the main Dialog Window.
 2. **Dialog Window**.
 This is the main focus of the Dialog component.
 Add content here to inform the user or ask them to perform an action.
 3. **Dialog Footer**.
-Provides a Primary or Danger button.
+Provides a Action or Danger button.
 Can also house an optional Cancel button.

 ### States
 The Dialog component has two states - `hidden` and `active`.
 By default, including the dialog component in an application page won't render it.
 Triggering the component will cause it to fade in, over all application content.